 Like Ricardo Semler, there are other pioneers and rebels who decided to leave the conventional route and try different approaches to leadership and organizational culture.

-And if I found a way to do it successfully without any support from the top management, so can you.
+And if I found a way to do it successfully, so can you.